-53. That verification of compliance with corporate governance rules, internal codes of conduct and social corporate responsibility policy be assigned to one or split among more than one committee of the Board of Directors, which may be the audit committee, the appointments committee, the corporate social responsibility committee in the event that one exists, or a special
+- 53. That verification of compliance with corporate governance rules, internal codes of conduct and social corporate responsibility policy be assigned to one or split among more than one committee of the Board of Directors, which may be the audit committee, the appointments committee, the corporate social responsibility committee in the event that one exists, or a special committee created by the Board of Directors pursuant to its powers of self-organisation, which at least the following responsibilities shall be specifically assigned thereto: - a) Verification of compliance with internal codes of conduct and the company's corporate governance rules.

-- a) Verification of compliance with internal codes of conduct and the company's corporate governance rules. - b) Supervision of the communication strategy and relations with shareholders and investors, including small- and medium-sized shareholders. - c) The periodic evaluation of the suitability of the company's corporate governance system, with the goal that the company promotes company interests and take into account, where appropriate, the legitimate interests of other stakeholders. - d) Review of the company's corporate social responsibility policy, ensuring that it is orientated towards value creation. - e) Follow-up of social responsibility strategy and practice, and evaluation of degree of compliance. - f) Supervision and evaluation of the way relations with various stakeholders are handled. - g) Evaluation of everything related to non-financial risks to the company, including operational, technological, legal, social, environmental, political and reputational. - h) Coordination of the process of reporting on diversity and reporting non-financial information in accordance with applicable rules and international benchmark.
+- b) Supervision of the communication strategy and relations with shareholders and investors, including small- and medium-sized shareholders. - c) The periodic evaluation of the suitability of the company's corporate governance system, with the goal that the company promotes company interests and take into account, where appropriate, the legitimate interests of other stakeholders. - d) Review of the company's corporate social responsibility policy, ensuring that it is orientated towards value creation. - e) Follow-up of social responsibility strategy and practice, and evaluation of degree of compliance. - f) Supervision and evaluation of the way relations with various stakeholders are handled. - g) Evaluation of everything related to non-financial risks to the company, including operational, technological, legal, social, environmental, political and reputational. - h) Coordination of the process of reporting on diversity and reporting nonfinancial information in accordance with applicable rules and international benchmark.

-- 54. That the corporate social responsibility policy include principles or commitments which the company voluntarily assumes regarding specific stakeholders and identifies, as a minimum: - a) The objectives of the corporate social responsibility policy and the development of tools to support it. - b) Corporate strategy related to sustainability, the natural environment and social issues. - c) Concrete practices in matters related to: shareholders, employees, clients, suppliers, social issues, the natural environment, diversity, fiscal responsibility, respect for human rights, and the prevention of unlawful conduct.
+- 54. That the corporate social responsibility policy include principles or commitments which the company voluntarily assumes regarding specific stakeholders and identifies, as a minimum: - a) The objectives of the corporate social responsibility policy and the development of tools to support it. - b) Corporate strategy related to sustainability, the natural environment and social issues. - c) Concrete practices in matters related to: shareholders, employees, clients, suppliers, social issues, the natural environment, diversity, fiscal responsibility, respect for human rights, and the prevention of unlawful conduct. - d) Means or systems for monitoring the results of the application of specific practices described in the immediately preceding paragraph, associated risks, and their management.

-- d) Means or systems for monitoring the results of the application of specific practices described in the immediately preceding paragraph, associated risks, and their management. - e) Means of supervising non-financial risk, ethics, and business conduct. - f) Communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices that impede the manipulation of data and protect integrity and honour.
+- e) Means of supervising non-financial risk, ethics, and business conduct. - f) Communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices that impede the manipulation of data and protect integrity and honour.